RAM-online27/SKY130_CIRCUIT_DESIGN_WORKSHOP_RAM/README.md

     - In this (Id vs Vgs) graph, the Quadaratic increase of drain current with respect to Vgs for longer nodes is shown on the left & The linear increase of drain current with respect to Vgs for shorteer nodes is shown on the right.

   - ![](simulation/day2/A5.PNG)
+    - hence for Mosfet with Shorter nodes, there exist 4 Regions of operation as compared to Mosfet with Longer nodes which has only three regions of operation
+    - The Drain current is also modified to account for the Velocity saturation Effect.(Vdsat is a Technology parameter provided by the foundry).